 • 2 hours

 Find out what all the fuss is about on this half-day tour of some of the best food in New Orleans' famous French Quarter.
 Your knowledgeable, passionate guide will escort you to famous restaurants in the French Quarter and Riverwalk, including a few commonly mentioned in cookbooks.
 You may sample red beans and rice at Napolean House, chargrilled oysters at Seafood Treasure and beignets at Cafe du Monde.
 Learn about the rich legacy of fine food in the French Quarter and which hotspots to check out on your own later; you can even work with your guide to customize the tour to your interests.

 • 3 hours

 Go beyond New Orleans to tour two grand Louisiana plantations on the banks of the Mississippi River.
 Watch guides in period costume bring to life the history of Oak Alley Plantation, named after a double row of live oaks planted nearly 300 years ago.
 Then tour the Creole Laura Plantation with its sweeping sugarcane fields and historically significant slave quarters.
 Admire several other plantations on the Great River Road from afar, and learn their unique stories.
-This small-group tour is limited to 13 people to ensure more personalized attention from your guide.
+This small-group tour allows a limited number of people to ensure a more personalized attention from your guide.

 • 5 hours